-One hour lecture and three hours lab per week.
+Two hours lecture and four hours lab per week.
 Study and exercise in the special techniques of acting for the motion picture and television camera.
 Emphasis will be placed on gaining an understanding of the various camera angles, shots, positions, and actor behavior: philosophies and approaches unique to acting before a camera.
 Practical work with the camera required.
 Course may be taken twice for credit.
 (CSU) (UC) (Degree Credit)